 Justin also maintains serious interests in the history and philosophy of science and mathematics, decision theory, metaphysics, and the reception of ancient philosophy.

-In the past, he has been GSI for Introduction to Logic, Ancient Philosophy, Philosophical Methods, Philosophy of Mind, Plato, and Aristotle.
+In the past, he has been GSI for Introduction to Logic, Ancient Philosophy, Philosophical Methods, Philosophy of Mind, Medieval Philosophy, Plato, Aristotle, and Presocratic Philosophy.